tinacms/tina.io/content/guides/general/inline-blocks/settings-modal.md

 title: Add fields to settings modal
 ---

-## Step 10 — Configure meta fields for style
+## Configure meta fields for style

 Our Hero block is coming along nicely, but it's pretty bare bones.
 Let's say we wanted to **control the background color** of the component.
 Or if we wanted to provide the option to 'align' the block contents.
 We would need to add a color or select field to edit these values.